 To Dali by Bus

-Kunming as the largest and capital city of Yunnan province was somewhere to visit and use as a starting point for exploring further into the area, but it was like any other Chinese city.
+Kunming as the largest and capital city and one of the best places to Visit in Yunnan Province.
+It is a great place to use as a starting point for exploring further into the area, but it was like any other Chinese city.
 Be aware as you come to leave on a bus towards Dali and Lijiang the taxi drivers don’t always believe you want the bus station.
 They think they know best and will attempt to take you to the airport.
 Very kind, but not what is needed, especially if you are cutting it fine like we were.

 The bus from Kunming starts on good roads, but slowly these deteriorate.
 There is a choice of an hour flight to Lijiang or 6 hours on a bus via Dali.
 The bus takes you through stunning scenery and shows the other side of China.
 The ‘comfort breaks’ are interesting to say the least and not for those of a more modest nature.
 The cheapest way to reach Dali and onward to Lijiang is by overnight train.